 Or just enjoy a bit more grass-fed butter or ghee with your meal.
 You’ll get vitamins D, E, and K, beta-carotene, butyrate (an anti-inflammatory fatty acid), and none of the inflammation, brain fog, fatigue, and yeast overgrowth associated with nooch.

 If dairy doesn’t agree with you (and it doesn’t for a lot of people) you can replicate the mouthfeel of creamy sauces with full-fat swaps like coconut milk, ghee, butter, and MCT oil.
-Here are a few selections from the blog:

 For B vitamins